silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 }
 ```

-Note: UUID for Acceleration and Orientation could be attained in this step.
+**Note**: UUID for Acceleration and Orientation could be attained in this step.

 ### Adding the Project Source Files
 17. Copy app.c source file to the top level of the project.
 The source files (automatically added included) and code details are found at the Code Explanation section of this doc. app.c will overwrite the existing file to add the new application.
 The source files can be dragged and dropped into Simplicity Studio or placed in this file path.